-My day to day work varies enormously which is part of the reason I enjoy my job so much.
-I spend as much time as I can working with the natural history collections (biology and geology) to learn more about them, improve access and ensure they are appropriately cared for.
+My day to day work varies enormously, which is part of the reason I enjoy my job so much.
+I spend as much time as I can working directly with the natural sciences collections (biology and geology) to learn more about them, improve access to them and ensure they are appropriately cared for.
 Recent projects include researching late 18th century Indian botanical drawings and Geroge Montagu’s shell collection.

 Phone: 01392 265358